anapysasi/ML_final_project/README.md

 #### File: [`xgboost_model.py`](https://github.com/anapysasi/ML_final_project/blob/main/xgboost_model.py)

 Creates a more complex XGBoost model, by switching some of the parameters.
 It uses `RandomizedSearchCV()` to decide what parameters fit the data best.
-It can use either the original data or the augmented data depending on the parameter `augmentation`, teh dafault is `True`.
+It can use either the original data or the augmented data depending on the parameter `augmentation`, the dafault is `True`.

 #### File: [`xgboost_eval.py`](https://github.com/anapysasi/ML_final_project/blob/main/xgboost_eval.py)

 Evaluates the different XGBoost models.
-It opens one of the saved models (`xgboost_simple_model.pickle.dat`, `xgboost_model.pickle.dat`, `xgboost_model2.pickle.dat`, `xgboost_model2_aug.pickle.dat`) and fits the data (oiriganl or augmented).
+It opens one of the saved models (`xgboost_simple_model.pickle.dat`, `xgboost_model.pickle.dat`, `xgboost_model2.pickle.dat`, `xgboost_model2_aug.pickle.dat`) and fits the data (original or augmented).

-It retruns the Classification report, the Confusion matrix for the test and train data and the accuracy score of the model.
+It returns the Classification report, the Confusion matrix for the test and train data and the accuracy score of the model

 #### Model: [`xgboost_simple_model.pickle.dat`](https://github.com/anapysasi/ML_final_project/blob/main/xgboost_simple_model.pickle.dat)